Raku/doc/writing-docs/STYLEGUIDE.md

 ### Prefer non-ASCII syntax in examples

-    my @infinite-sequence = 1,3...∞ # GOOD
+    my @infinite-sequence = 1, 3 … ∞     # GOOD
-    my @infinite-sequence = 1,3...Inf # OK, but rather not
+    my @infinite-sequence = 1, 3 ...
+Inf # OK, but rather not
     <a b c >  ⊖  <c d e> # Good
     <a b c > (^) <c d e> # OK, but don't do that

-All operators have a ASCII equivalent, but they are more verbose and do not correspond exactly to the mathematical operator or constant they often represent.
+All operators have an ASCII equivalent, but they are more verbose and do not correspond exactly to the mathematical operator or constant they often represent.
 Please use that syntax whenever possible.

-### Try to express intent, rather than simply reflex syntax
+### Try to express intent, rather than just demonstrating the syntax

     my @l = lazy 0..5;                             # Correct, but BAD
     my @too-long-list = lazy 0..100000000          # GOOD
-    my @powers-of-eleven = lazy 1, 11, 121 ...
-10**100 # EVEN BETTER
+    my @powers-of-eleven = lazy 1, 11, 121 … 10¹⁰⁰ # EVEN BETTER

 In the first case, the syntax is totally correct.
 But a list with 5 elements need not be made lazy.
 The second is better, because it does